Is There a Dimmer Outlook Ahead for Agnico Eagle Mines Limited (AEM)?

 AEM’s Market Performance

-AEM stocks went down by -5.76% for the week, with a monthly drop of -2.05% and a quarterly performance of -13.76%, while its annual performance rate touched -34.55%.
-The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 2.41% for Agnico Eagle Mines Limited.
-The simple moving average for the period of the last 20 days is -6.13% for AEM stocks with a simple moving average of -15.36% for the last 200 days.
+AEM stocks went up by 8.69% for the week, with a monthly jump of 3.70% and a quarterly performance of -1.40%, while its annual performance rate touched -21.98%.
+The volatility ratio for the week stands at 2.99% while the volatility levels for the past 30 days are set at 2.45% for Agnico Eagle Mines Limited.
+The simple moving average for the period of the last 20 days is 2.96% for AEM stocks with a simple moving average of -6.78% for the last 200 days.

 Analysts’ Opinion of AEM